-IMBRUVICA® (ibrutinib) is a once-daily oral medication that is jointly developed and commercialized by Janssen Biotech, Inc. and Pharmacyclics LLC, an AbbVie company.
-IMBRUVICA® blocks the BTK protein, which is needed by normal and abnormal B cells, including specific cancer cells, to multiply and spread.
-By blocking BTK, IMBRUVICA® may help move abnormal B cells out of their nourishing environments and inhibits their proliferation.
-9,10,11
+IMBRUVICA[®] (ibrutinib) is a once-daily oral medication that is jointly developed and commercialized by Janssen Biotech, Inc., and Pharmacyclics LLC, an AbbVie company.
+IMBRUVICA[®] blocks the BTK protein, which is needed by normal and abnormal B cells, including specific cancer cells, to multiply and spread.
+By blocking BTK, IMBRUVICA[®] may help move abnormal B cells out of their nourishing environments and inhibit their proliferation.^{2,3,4}

-IMBRUVICA® is approved in more than 100 countries and has been used to treat more than 270,000 patients worldwide.
-There are more than 50 company-sponsored clinical trials, including 18 Phase 3 studies, and more than 11 years evaluating the efficacy and safety of IMBRUVICA®.
+IMBRUVICA[®] is approved in more than 100 countries and has been used to treat almost 300,000 patients worldwide over the last decade.
+There are more than 50 company-sponsored clinical trials, including 18 Phase 3 studies, spanning more than 11 years evaluating the efficacy and safety of IMBRUVICA[®].

-IMBRUVICA® was first approved by the U.S. FDA in November 2013, and today is indicated for adult patients in four disease areas, including three hematologic cancers.
-These include indications to treat adults with chronic lymphocytic leukemia (CLL)/ small lymphocytic lymphoma (SLL) with or without 17p deletion (del17p); adults with Waldenström's macroglobulinemia (WM); and adult and pediatric patients aged one year and older with previously treated chronic graft-versus-host disease (cGVHD) after failure of one or more lines of systemic therapy.12
+IMBRUVICA[®] was first approved by the U.S. FDA in November 2013, and today is indicated for adult patients in four disease areas.
+These include indications to treat adults with chronic lymphocytic leukemia (CLL)/small lymphocytic lymphoma (SLL) with or without 17p deletion (del17p); adults with Waldenström's macroglobulinemia (WM); and adult and pediatric patients aged one year and older with previously treated chronic graft versus host disease (cGVHD) after failure of one or more lines of systemic therapy.5